roboflow/inference/inference/enterprise/workflows/README.md

 {"type": "InferenceImage", "name": "my_image"}
 ```
 When creating `InferenceImage` you do not point a specific image - you just create a placeholder that will be linked
 with other element of the graph.
-This placeholder will be substituted with actual image when you run the deployment
+This placeholder will be substituted with actual image when you run the workflow
 graph and provide input parameter called `my_image` that can be `np.ndarray` or other formats that `inference` support,
 like:
 ```json